rameshpolishetti/apiscout/README.md

 * `make build-docker`
 * `make run-kube`
 4. Testing
-* Open kubernetes service url in browser to see swagger spec
+* Run `make minikube-show` or open kubernetes service url in browser to see swagger spec.

 ## License
 See the [LICENSE](./LICENSE) file